ozturkfemre/optimal_k/README.md

-## Codes of the paper titled "Comparison of the methods to determine optimal number of clusters"
+## Codes of the paper titled *Comparison of the methods to determine optimal number of clusters*

 In this repository, you can find codes and data sets of the paper titled *Comparison of the methods to determine the optimal number of clusters*.